 The class teacher should be the first point of contact when wishing to discuss worries about a child.
-If further advice is needed, the SENDCo can meet with the parents and carers and class teacher to further address concerns.
+If further advice is needed, a member of the Senior Leadership Team or PSA can meet with the parents and carers and class teacher to further address concerns.